 Monitoring student progress toward instructional objectives is an effective and efficient way to determine if the instructional plan is working.
 Ongoing progress monitoring allows teachers to make data-based decisions about the effectiveness of their instruction.
 Instruction can be modified or changed in a timely manner instead of waiting months to find out whether the student reached the goal.
 When teachers use student progress monitoring data to inform instruction, students' learning improves (Fuchs, Deno, & Mirkin, 1984).
 Progress monitoring is an important component of a Response-to-Intervention (RTI) data-based decision making model.
 RTI models, such as the Outcomes-Driven Model described in the Acadience Reading Assessment Manual, are used to improve student outcomes by matching the amount and type of instructional support with the needs of the individual students.
-To learn more about Acadience Reading Progress Monitoring, review the Progress Monitoring Guidelines and the Acadience Reading Assessment Manual.
-If looking for information regarding off-grade level progress monitoring, review Acadience Reading Survey (Source: Acadience Learning, 2020).
+With the passing of SB 127, all students scoring well-below or below benchmark are required to be progress monitored at the recommended rate according to the guidelines outlined by Acadience Reading.
+To learn more about Acadience Reading Progress Monitoring, review the Progress Monitoring Guidelines (opens new window) and the Acadience Reading Assessment Manual.
+If looking for information regarding off-grade level progress monitoring, review Acadience Reading Survey (opens new window).
+Source: Acadience Learning, 2020.
+Additional information regarding diagnostic assessments and progress monitoring guidelines to align with SB 127, can be found on the Early Literacy Diagnostic Assessments and Progress Monitoring.